 29. After the extinction of this male line of descendants the succession passes into the family of the second Son of the Emperor and His male lineal descendants; after the extinction of this second line the succession passes into the family of the third Son and so forth.

 The text ended on p10 of the pamphlet.
 The chart below, heavily annotated in pencil, occupies p11.

-  P12 is blank except for ‘R Oldenbourg, München.’ at the foot.
+P12 is blank except for ‘R Oldenbourg, München.’ , presumably the printer, at the foot.
 The page size is approximately 8.4″ x 5.25″ (213mm x 140mm) but was originally rather larger, having been trimmed to the same size as Sokolov’s book.
 This has resulted in the owner’s name being cropped.

 It looks like Marescaux, which is a fairly common name, and presumably the place, Dubrovnik?

 The book (rather than the pamphlet) contained also four press cuttings re. the Romanovs.
 Two date from 1924.

 There is also a whole page from The Sunday Telegraph of July 14th 1968.
 This is an article by Sir Thomas Preston, who was British Consul in Ekaterinburg at the time of the murder of the Imperial Family.
 This cannot readily be reproduced here.
 Lastly, a clipping from The Times of Monday April 12th 1971; two letters to the Editor.

 All in all, quite interesting ‘extras’ to find in a book which is already of great interest anyway…